S-Samiksha/DatabasePrinciplesProject1/README.md

 borrowing from left neighbor (non merging case)  <br>
 borrowing from right neighbor (non merging case) <br>
 merging from left neighbor (merging case) <br>
-merging from right neighbor (merging case) <br>
-check if need to "recursively" merge the function and how to keep track of the nodes. <br>
-how to free the node? <br> -->

 B node.cpp<br>